roberto-morenoperez/aperITvo-trivia/README.md

 Based on the consumers' feedback, our lovely business directors have committed to rise the trivia level.
 You have been selected to add some small features

 But first lets dive into our successful application: 3 players, Chet, Pat and Sue (so far no one notice that those players are hardcoded and can not change), will fight for the "smartest-guy-on-earth throne" in our trivia game.
 First to get right 6 questions wins.
 On their turn, every player throws a die and move that number of tails in the board to decide which type of question has to answer (Pop, Science, Sports and Rock).
-Our product owner noticed that people didn't care about the question/responses, so we simplified the game by just randomly decide if the question is wright or not, this way you can just go straight to the result and celebrate.
+Our product owner noticed that people didn't care about the question/responses, so we simplified the game by just randomly decide if the question is right or not, this way you can just go straight to the result and celebrate.
 Therefore, you though that this was an intelligence game but is, indeed, a luck game, like life!
 What a twist!
 Isn't it smart?

 ## aperITvo-trivia v2